About Harper's Chord

 Roger brings his versatile playing style and singer/songwriter skills to Harper’s Chord as the instrumental foundation of the group.
 He can usually be found behind a 6-string guitar, 12-string guitar or 5-string banjo, and even behind a drum kit, if given the chance.

 Born into a deep, rich musical tradition, Micah Barrett has been a mainstay Central Minnesota musician for over 30 years.
-Although his wide array of techniques and talents span genres from classical to rockabilly to progressive rock, Micah’s skills were primarily honed and rooted in jazz during his high school and college years.
-His main tools of the trade are both electric and stand-up bass, however a rare appearance of the oboe can be witnessed on occasion.
-Micah was most recently of the Ramblin’ Roads Band and has also played with the likes of SideFX, Vicious Aloysius and The Fabulous Twang Daddies.
+Although his wide array of techniques and talents span genres from classical to rockabilly to progressive rock, Micah’s skills were primarily honed through years of jazz performance and tutelage.
+His main tools of the trade are both electric and stand-up bass, as well as mandolin and guitar.
+He's also a regular lead and harmony vocalist with the Harper's Chord.
+Micah was most recently of the Ramblin’ Roads Band and has also played with the likes of Vicious Aloysius and The Fabulous Twang Daddies.

 Micah lives in Sartell with his wife Jeanne and their two adorable children.
 When time allows, he loves to find himself deep in the Montana wilderness on a high mountain trout stream.